PredictionWagers/v1.0/README.md

 Feel free to experiment creating your own <b>Wager Proposals</b>, using the instructions shown below.
 You may <b>Cancel</b> a <b>Wager Proposal</b> that you create before anyone accepts it.
 ***
-Unlike other websites, this app does not interact with any server (other than reading the files from github).
+Unlike other websites, this app does not interact with any server (other than reading the files from Github).
 All the data is stored and read from the blockchain, which is a network of thousands of anonymous computers.

 The Proposer can post a wager by selecting the following parameters, pertaining to a particular Question:
 * <b>Your Prediction:</b> Yes or No.